 Nothing particularly new in this press conference, with Mario Draghi still insisting that the ECB stands ready and has the will and the capacity to act (“readiness, willingness, ability to act”) to boost inflation and growth in the euro area.
 Nevertheless, Mario Draghi did say that public support on the issue of non-performing loans would be “very useful”, opening discussion on whether or not a public backstop could be provided for banks with more financial support.

-September should be a more interesting meeting, as the macroeconomic situation since Brexit will have been further analysed.
+September should be a more interesting meeting, as the macroeconomic situation since Brexit will have been further analyzed.

 On the foreign exchange market, the euro initially appreciated against the US dollar (1.1009 to 1.1059) before heading back down and hit a low of 1.0979 – its lowest level since June 27th.